imyimang/discord-gemini-chat-bot/docs/en/q3_en.md

 You can also directly use conversation transcripts and place the entity you want to simulate under "Model" and yourself under "User".

-Simply copy the format of the prompt and change the content inside.
+Simply copy the format of the history and change the content inside.